sytzez/data-object-tester/README.md

 ### Unit tests

-The project aims to have a coverage of 100% (92% of lines at the moment)
+The project has a testing coverage of 100% of lines.

 ### PHPStan